sparr/rollingstock-squib/README.md

 `rake`

-This will run `ruby rollingstock.rb` and then remove the transient `_temp` folder.
+This will create the cards and sheets and then remove the transient `_temp` folder.
 You will find all of the individual cards in the `cards` folder, and the assembled card sheets in `sheets`.

 Cutlines and other options can be toggled in [rollingstock/config.rb](rollingstock/config.rb).